LuxLang/lux/documentation/book/the_lux_programming_language/chapter_14.md

 So, I just fused them.

-And so, Lux implements promises in the `library/lux/control/concurrency/async` module, by means of the `Async` type.
+And so, Lux implements futures/promises in the `library/lux/control/concurrency/async` module, by means of the `Async` type.

 You can run `IO` computations concurrently using the `future` function (which returns an `Async` that will contain the result of the computation).